tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

   </p>
 </div>

-Now that our fictitious users can generate and revoke API keys and we&#8217;ve locked in those changes, it&#8217;s time to protect some API endpoints.
+Now that our fictitious users can generate and revoke API keys and we've locked in those changes, it's time to protect some API endpoints.

 ## Task 2: Protected API Endpoints

-What we&#8217;re going to be doing for this case is adding in a new AuthenticationHandler middleware.
+What we're going to be doing for this case is adding in a new AuthenticationHandler middleware.

 **Other resources**

   * Adding a custom AuthenticationHandler: [Custom Authentication in ASP.NET Core 2.0][8]
   * More detailed: [Creating an authentication scheme in ASP.NET Core 2.0][9]

-We&#8217;ll be adding a `CustomMembershipAPIAuthHandler` and an options object to hold the name of the `AuthenticationScheme` and `Realm` configured from startup.
+We'll be adding a `CustomMembershipAPIAuthHandler` and an options object to hold the name of the `AuthenticationScheme` and `Realm` configured from startup.

 The very short version of AuthenticationHandlers is that when the server receives a request, it will go through the whole list of available AuthenticationHandlers and ask each one if the request is: Pass, Fail, or NoResult:

-  * NoResult: This request doesn&#8217;t have anything relevant to me, thank you drive through!
+  * NoResult: This request doesn't have anything relevant to me, thank you drive through!
-  * Fail: This request has relevant info for me and it&#8217;s wrong!
+  * Fail: This request has relevant info for me and it's wrong!
-  * Success: This request has relevant info for me and it&#8217;s right, here&#8217;s a ClaimsPrincipal!
+  * Success: This request has relevant info for me and it's right, here's a ClaimsPrincipal!

 ### Add the AuthenticationHandler

-For this case, we&#8217;re going to expect an `Authorization` header on requests formatted as: `Scheme Id:Secret`, similar to Basic and Bearer authentication methods.
+For this case, we're going to expect an `Authorization` header on requests formatted as: `Scheme Id:Secret`, similar to Basic and Bearer authentication methods.
 The `Scheme` comes from the Options that will be set in Startup, the Id and Secret are the API Token values we created above.

 [SampleCosmosCore2App/Membership/CustomMembershipAPIAuthHandler.cs][10] (HandleAuthenticateAsync)